dell/csm-docs/content/docs/references/cli/_index.md

   -l, --label-selector labelSelector                          Only backup resources matching this label selector. (default <none>)
       --set-owner-references-in-backup optionalBool[=false]   Specifies whether to set OwnerReferences on backups created by this schedule.
   -n, --namespace string                                      The namespace in which application mobility service should operate. (default "app-mobility-system")
-  -h, --help                                                  help for for-backup
+  -h, --help                                                  Help for for-backup
 ```

 ##### Global Flags